ClockworksIO/clockworksio.github.io/_drafts/kplex.md

 cluster.
 Doing so prevents hotspots and ensures smooth scaling as we add machines.

-Unfortunately this requirement is often at odds with the constraints imposed by the (arguably much more important!) need to produce correct outputs.
+Unfortunately, this requirement is often at odds with the constraints imposed by the (arguably much more important!) need to produce correct outputs.